cathydutton/cathydutton.github.io/_drafts/2017-03-06-creating-readable-partials-with-PostCSS.md

 author: Cathy Dutton
 layout: post
 category: post
+date:   2017-03-06
 ---

 In my opinion one of the most valuable features of PostCSS is the ability to both change and create CSS properties and values.
 CSS preprocessors give developers the ability to extend the functionality of CSS, creating functions, mixins and loops all with the intention of speeding up development time and helping large scale projects remain both manageable and scaleable.

 The problem with this is the resulting Sass stylesheets are often full of selectors using complex functions and mixins that are unreadable to new users, or even to the same developers who wrote them a couple of months down the line.
 For example a couple of years ago I created numerous Sass functions to implement dynamic gradients and animations for a project at work.
 These functions made perfect sense to me at the time and helped me to achieve the desired effect.
 Looking back the Sass is now unusable without first devoting a lot of time to understanding each property value.
 This in its self goes against one of the key arguments for using a preprocessor.

 http://codepen.io/cathydutton/pen/vEeORQ